iProgramMC/CelesteNES/readme.md

 Run the `make` command to build the ROM for the game.

+### Warning

+Certain package managers (Ubuntu, for example) will feature outdated builds of ca65 (`ca65 V2.18 - Ubuntu 2.19-1` for example)  Unfortunately, it doesn't support all the features that this code base uses.

+You will need to get a more up to date version.
+Compiling from source will work.

 ## Code Quality Warning

 Because this is my first project written in 6502 assembly, code quality will vary.
 If you spot